syntasso/workshop/installing-kratix/README.md

   alt="Kratix logo"
 />

+Kratix is a framework that:

+* uses the GitOps workflow and Kubernetes-native constructs.

-Kratix is a framework that enables co-creation of capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.
-Using the GitOps workflow and Kubernetes-native constructs, Kratix provides a flexible solution to empower your platform team to curate an API-driven, bespoke platform that can easily be kept secure and up-to-date, as well as evolving as business needs change.
+* enables co-creation of capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.
+We'll talk more about Kratix Promises in [the next step](/installing-a-promise/README.md)

-## Promises
-- provide the right abstractions to make your developers as productive, efficient, and secure as possible.
-Any capability can be encoded and delivered via a Promise, and once “Promised” the capability is available on-demand, at scale, across the organisation.
-- codify the contract between platform teams and application teams for the delivery of a specific service, e.g. a database, an identity service, a supply chain, or a complete development pipeline of patterns and tools.
-- can be shared and reused between platforms, teams, business units, even other organisations.
-- are easy to build, deploy, and update.
-Bespoke business logic can be added to each Promise’s pipeline.
-- can create “Workloads”, which are deployed, via the GitOps Toolkit, across fleets of Kubernetes clusters.

-## Promise anatomy
-A Promise is comprised of three elements:
-- Custom Resource Definition: input from an app team to create instances of a capability.
-- Worker Cluster Resources: dependencies necessary for any created Workloads.
-- Request Pipeline: business logic required when an instance of a capability is requested.
+* offers a flexible solution to create your platform with Golden Paths&mdash;you can curate an API-driven, bespoke platform that can easily be kept secure and up-to-date

+* allows you to evolve your platform easily as your business needs change.

 Now that you know more about Kratix, let's install Kratix locally.